The National Domestic Workers’ Bill of Rights Combats Institutional Racism

 Seek Legal Assistance

-If you are a domestic worker and have experienced labor law violations, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are a domestic worker and have experienced labor law violations, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646)430-7930 to schedule a free case evaluation and receive experienced legal counsel.